just-the-docs/just-the-docs/filesize/index.md

 <i class="fas fa-exclamation-circle"></i> Observe that the file size doesn't take into account the size of the textures files (PNG, JPG, etc) since CityJSON refers to the same ones.

-<i class="fas fa-exclamation-circle"></i> CityGML-XML files have all the carriage returns, tabs and spaces removed with this script, for a fair estimation of the compression factor.
+<i class="fas fa-exclamation-circle"></i> CityGML-XML files have all the carriage returns, tabs and spaces removed ([with this script](https://github.com/cityjson/misc-example-code/blob/master/misc/remove-cr.py)), for a fair estimation of the compression factor.

 <i class="fas fa-exclamation-circle"></i> CityJSON files do not contain CR or spaces or any formatting.